RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 This alarm detects a sustained high number of system errors for the DynamoDB table requests.

-If you continue to get 5xx errors, open the {@link https://status.aws.amazon.com/|AWS Service Health Dashboard}
+If you continue to get 5xx errors, open the {@link https://status.aws.amazon.com/ AWS Service Health Dashboard}
 to check for operational issues with the service.
 You can use this alarm to get notified in case there is a prolonged internal service issue from DynamoDB and it helps you correlate with the issue your client application is facing.
-Refer {@link https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.Errors.html#Programming.Errors.MessagesAndCodes.http5xx|Error handling for DynamoDB} for more information.
+Refer {@link https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.Errors.html#Programming.Errors.MessagesAndCodes.http5xx Error handling for DynamoDB} for more information.

 The alarm is triggered when the number of system errors exceeds threshold.